 Hamburg Christmas Markets are Outdoors and In

-During Advent, the season of the Christian Church, Hamburg holds a big annual German Christmas Market at Town Hall, a statuesque and majestic edifice built in 1886, among others, including the LGBTQ friendly Winter Pride market.
+During Advent, the season of the Christian Church, Hamburg holds a big annual German Christmas Market at Town Hall, a statuesque and majestic edifice built in 1886.
+It’s just one of several in town, designed for all interests.
 As Germany’s biggest and most prosperous seaport, it is fitting that Hamburg’s celebration includes about 100 vendors offering an assortment of handmade ornaments, wooden toys, angels, advent wreaths, and woodcarvings, in addition to sweets and baked goods.

 Also worth noting, the elaborate enclosed shopping arcades throughout this city provide a bad weather option when you tire of the colorful lights reflected in Lake Alster, the Elbe River and along the canals.
 While adults go shopping, children can join the fun on one of Alster’s fairytale-steamers, where programs of magic tricks, painting, listening to fairytales and baking Christmas cookies are offered.
 What Christmas festivity would be complete without Santa Claus himself, soaring high above the roofs of the market cottages in his reindeer-driven sleigh?